 We all like a little variety in our diet.

-If your cat sees you enjoying avocado, they may be curious and want to try some for themselves.
+If your cat sees you enjoying avocado, they may be curious.
+They may want to try some for themselves.

 Whether or not cats like avocados will depend on the individual cat.

 Some cats can be finicky when it comes to food.
-Just like people, what one will devour, another will detest.
+Just like people, what one will love, another will hate.

-Since avocados aren’t the best choice for cats, there’s no reason to feed it to them.
+Since avocados aren’t the best choice for cats, there’s no need to feed it to them.

 Can Cats Eat Avocado?